funkhaus/vuehaus/README.md

 ## Deploying
 Vuepress comes with [fh-deploy](https://www.npmjs.com/package/fh-deploy) to make deploying your site as easy as possible.

-After running `npm install`, `.deploy.config.example.js` will rename itself to `.deploy.config.js`, which is .gitignored by default.
-The only things you should need to change in this config file are:

-* Your desired host
-* The port number (22 for SFTP)
-* Your username
-* Your password
-* The target directory to deploy to

-After that, you can run `npm run deploy`, which automatically runs `npm run build` and sends your files to your server!
+Run `npm run deploy` to generate a config file based on a few user inputs.
+The queue of files to upload is in the package.json `files` property. `npm run deploy`  automatically runs `npm run build` and sends the queued files to your server!

 __Important note from fh-deploy readme:__